MicrosoftDocs/dynamics-365-project-operations/articles/actuals/actuals-overview.md

 ## Record actuals based on project events

 Project Operations records the financial transactions that occur during a project.
 These transactions are recorded as actuals.
-The following tables show the different types of actuals that are created, depending on whether the project is a time-and-materials or fixed-price project, is in the presales stage, or is an internal project.
+Actuals are created at various events and the behavior varies depending on whether the project is a time-and-materials or fixed-price project, is in the presales stage, or is an internal project.
+The pages below explain the impact on actuals table at various events for each of these different types:

-### Actuals on a Fixed price Billing arrangement
+Actuals on a Time and Materials Engagement

-### Actuals on a Pre-Sales stage Project
+Actuals on a Fixed Price Engagement
+Actuals during the Pre-sales Engagement

-### Actuals on an Internal Project (no customer billings)
+Actuals for an Internal Project

 [!INCLUDE[footer-include](../includes/footer-banner.md)]